QuineDot/rust-learning/src/dyn-trait-overview.md

 You can also have objects such as `dyn Trait + Send + Sync`.  `Send` and `Sync` are [auto-traits,](https://doc.rust-lang.org/reference/special-types-and-traits.html#auto-traits) and a trait object can include any number of these auto traits as additional bounds.
-Every distinct set of `Trait + AutoTraits` is a distinct type.
+Every distinct set of `Trait + AutoTraits` is a distinct type (but the order that they are named in does not matter).

 However, you can only have one *non*-auto trait in a trait object, which is also called the principal trait.
 So this will not work: